oracle/oracle-db-appdev-monitoring/README.md

 The old version of the metrics exporter can be found in the [old implementation branch][old implementation branch] and the new metrics exporter implementation is backward compatible such that the same configuration for both database connection and metrics definition can be used.

-Users are encouraged to open issues and enhancements requests against this repos and feel free to ask any questions.
+Users are encouraged to open issues and enhancements requests against this repos (https://github.com/oracle/oracle-db-appdev-monitoring/issues ) and are encouraged to ask any questions.
 We will actively work on them as we will the development of the exporters.

+### Pull

+The image can be pulled via `docker pull container-registry.oracle.com/database/observability-exporter:0.1.0`

 ### Build